 3. Select the most appropriate site for intramuscular injection depending on the type of medication being delivered.

 3.1.
-Larger volumes of medication should be given in the hip area such as the gluteal muscles, while small volumes can be given in the arm such as the deltoid muscle.
-Common deltoid medications are immunizations, however any medication less than 1 mL may be given although maximum volume should never exceed 2 mL’s.
-Common medications given in the gluteal muscles are antibiotics or any medication that exceeds 2 mL’s for an adult.
-Research in intramuscular injections refers to the ventrogluteal muscle as the preferred site for injection based on the large muscle mass and increased absorption when larger than 2 mL volumes are used.
-(Figure 1)
+Injections sites in the hip area, such as the gluteal muscles, are preferred for administration of larger volumes of medications, while small volumes can be given in the arm site, a deltoid muscle.
+The deltoid site is mostly commonly used for immunizations,, however up to 1 mL of any medication may be administrated in this muscle as well (maximum volume should never exceed 2 mL .)
+Gluteal site is commonly used to administer antibiotics, or any medication, when the volume exceeds 2 mL’s but less than 3mL for an adult.
+Many providers consider the ventrogluteal muscle as the preferred site for IM injection based on the large muscle mass and increased absorption when larger than 2 mL volumes are injected in the area (Figure 1)

 3.2.
 Infants should receive all intramuscular medications in the vastus lateralus because it is the largest muscle at that developmental age.